-Data Sources and Methods: General Status of Species Indicator
+Data Sources and Methods for the General Status of Species Indicator

 3.1 Data source

-Data for the General status of species indicator are drawn from the Wild Species reports (CESCC 2001; CESCC 2006; (CESCC 2011).
+Data for the General status of species indicator are drawn from the Wild Species reports (Canadian Endangered Species Conservation Council [CESCC] 2001; CESCC 2006; CESCC 2011).

 Data contributing to the assessment of individual wildlife species in the Wild Species reports are drawn from a wide range of sources and are cited within the relevant reports.